rhagarty/techxchange-rhdh/README.md

 ![backstage-add-template](images/backstage-add-template.png)

-For `Select URL`, enter the Open Liberty "getting started" app template URL: https://github.com/OpenLiberty/liberty-backstage-demo/blob/main/liberty-template/template.yaml
+For `Select URL`, enter the Open Liberty "Getting Started" app template URL: https://github.com/OpenLiberty/liberty-backstage-demo/blob/main/liberty-template/template.yaml

 Click `Analyze`.

-Once complete, click `Import` to add the components to the Backstage catalog.
+Once complete, click `Import` to start the process of adding the components to the Backstage catalog.

 Click `Create...` again to see the newly added template.